chaotive/river-framework/README.md

 - CoffeeScript
 - other popular client Web/Javascript components, such as:
     - Grunt
+    - PhoneGap / Cordova
+    - RequireJS

 The objective is to allow for great looking and scalable application development.
-Because of these attributes, the framework is "River".
+Because of these attributes, the framework is called "River".